-Zoning B-1 General Retail-Office this zoning allows forvariable uses.Thefirst floor and the lower level additionally have an A1 and B Use Group designation allowing for additional use opportunities.
+Zoning B-1 General Retail-Office this zoning allows forvariable uses.Thefirst floor and the lower level additionally have an Assembly Group A-1 and B Use Group designation allowing for additional use opportunities.
 Lower level has direct access to the garden area opening up additional possibilities to expand into outdoor dining and entertainment options.

 Canal Waterfront - Class B - Free Standing Building.

 Ohio Historic Preservation Tax Credit-Stacked Up To 45% In General, A Dollar Of Tax Credit Reduces The Amount Of Tax Owed By One Dollar.

 Behind Building Is The Ohio & Erie Canal And County Park System Trails For Walking, Jogging And Biking.

 Tourism Opportunities Available.

 Electrical service:400 amp – single phase service 3-phase service available.

 Located in the Historic District.

 Home to one of only four operating Canal Boats in Ohio.